By James Stevens, Director and Solicitor, Go To Court Lawyers. Last reviewed 20 April 2026.

 It is an offence for a person to breach any of the conditions of their bail, or to fail to come to court.
 The police can arrest a person for breach of bail and bring them to court.
 The court will decide whether to continue, revoke or vary bail in this situation.
 The court must revoke bail if the person was charged with a serious violence offence and released on bail despite the presumption against bail.

 Once bail has been revoked, a fresh application for bail can be made.
-The maximum penalty for breaching a bail is $29,800.00 and/or imprisonment for two years, but the penalty imposed for the breach cannot be more than the maximum penalty for the original offence.
-It is a defence to the charge if the person has a reasonable excuse for the breach.
+The maximum penalty for breaching a bail is a fine of 200 penalty units and/or imprisonment for two years.
+However, the penalty imposed for the breach of bail cannot be more than the maximum penalty for the original offence.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.